-- Although the diffusivity is always nonnegative, one can observe both forward and backward diffusions during the smoothing. - The contrast parameter λ separates the regions of forward diffusion from the regions of backward diffusion.
+- Diffusivity is always nonnegative, but forward and backward diffusions are observed during the smoothing. - Contrast parameter $\lambda$ separates the regions of forward diffusion from the regions of backward diffusion.

 Staircasing Effect

 • Due to backward diffusion, a piece-wise smooth region in the original image evolves into many unintuitive piecewise constant regions.